poivronjaune/BHTP-Platform/README.md

 # BHTP - Brothers Hobby Trading Platform
 Command line interface (CLI) for Brothers Hobby Trading Platform.
+> Project is on hold as of July 2025
 ## Introduction
 Main Python project to build a fully functional command line interface (CLI) tool for Algorithmic Trading using BHTP packages as they get published.